Financial-Times/origami/.github/CONTRIBUTING.md

   3. ### Raise an Issue

-     If your idea is not already proposed in the backlog, please [raise an issue] on this repository and follow the provided template.
+     If your idea is not already proposed in the backlog, please [create a new proposal PR](#creating-a-proposal-pr).
+Alternatively, you can [raise a component or proposal issue] on this repository and follow the provided template.
 The more detail you include the better.
-We prefer you to open an issue yourself, but if you don't have a GitHub account then you can also [email a proposal to the team](mailto:origami.support@ft.com?subject=Component%20Proposal).
-If you're doing this then please [follow the issue template][issue template].
+If you don't have a GitHub account then you can also [email a proposal to the team](mailto:origami.support@ft.com?subject=Proposal).

   4. ### Request Feedback

      Once you've got a proposal, request feedback from the Origami team and feel free to share it to relevant stakeholders in the business – they may have something to add, and more evidence is always good.
-You can contact the Origami team via [email](mailto:origami.support@ft.com?subject=Component%20Proposal) or [Slack], alternatively assign the Origami Core GitHub team to the issue.
+You can contact the Origami team via [email](mailto:origami.support@ft.com?subject=Proposal) or [Slack], alternatively assign the Origami Core GitHub team to the issue.

+### Creating a proposal PR

+1. Copy `proposals/0000-template.md` to `proposals/0000-my-new-proposal-title.md`
+2. Edit your new file, filling in the sections of the template appropriately
+3. File a pull request and add the `proposal` label, as well as the `component` or `pattern` label if applicable.

 ## Review a Proposal